Finite mixtures of matrix-variate Poisson-log normal distributions for three-way count data

-Cluster~2 genes were highly expressed in darkening early and darkening intermediate samples.
-All non-darkening samples and darkening mature samples showed lower expression.
-Majority of the genes in Cluster~2 were associated with small molecule, steroid, lipid, fatty acid metabolic process.
-Further, some genes were also associated with steroid, small molecule, organic acid, carboxylic acid and lipid biosynthetic process.
-Detailed analysis revealed that 30 genes in Cluster~2 are annotated as flavonoid/proanthocyanidin biosynthesis genes in the \textit{P. vulgaris} genome.
-These findings agree with past findings that beans with regular darkening of seed coat color are known to have higher levels of polyphenols compared to beans with slow darkening \citep{Beninger2005, Junk-Knievel2008}.
-Overall, the results obtained from GO functional annotations suggest that several distinct GO categories were present in both clusters of $G = 2$ model.
+Because no true labels are available for assessing the transcriptome data cluster analysis results, the clustering results were explored using the cluster-specific $\mathbf{\mu}_g$ which relates to mean trends of the expression levels of genes in different clusters in Figure~\ref{mean_trends}.
+As evident in Figure~\ref{mean_trends}, each cluster has its distinctive expression signatures.
+In some clusters (for example, Cluster~4), the means of the gene expression signatures are similar between the darkening and non-darkening beans but their mean expression pattern varies between developmental stages; whereas, in Cluster~8, the means of the gene expression signatures are similar across the developmental stages but varies slightly between the darkening and non-darkening beans.
+On the other hand, in Cluster~3, the mean gene expression signatures vary across both the developmental stages as well as between darkening and non-darkening beans.

-For all analyses, the normalization factors representing library size estimate for samples were obtained using the trimmed mean of M values from ${\tt calcNormFactors}$ function of ${\tt edgeR}$ package \citep{robinson2010, mccarthy2012}.
-All data analyses were performed on a MacBook Pro with $3.1$ GHz quad-core Intel Core i7 processor and $16$ GB RAM, and the p8 supercomputer at the SciNet HPC Consortium \citep{SciNet}.
-The p8 system consists of $4$ IBM Power 822LC Servers, each with $2$ $\times$ $8$ core $3.25$ GHz Power8 CPUs and $512$ GB RAM.
+For all simulation and transcriptome data analyses, the normalization factors representing library sizes for samples were obtained using the trimmed mean of \textit{M} values from {\tt calcNormFactors} function of {\tt edgeR} package \citep{robinson2010, mccarthy2012}.

+A table of mathematical notation is provided in Appendix~D and a table of abbreviations is provided in Appendix~E.